ThourayaBchir/energy-information-emergence/README.md

             +----> back to flux
 ```

-The key idea is:
+The key idea:

-> **Information and structure are not separate from energy — they are different, costly organizations of energetic flow.**
+> **Information and structure are costly organizations of energetic flow — not separate from energy.**

 <br/>